 “I found that the Livia really helped reduce cramping and pains associated with my monthly period.
 I used to have such bad menstrual cramps that I wouldn’t want to get out of bed, but this machine made them bearable.”

-“I’ve had terrible period cramps for years and have tried just about everything.
+“I’ve had terrible cramps for years and have tried just about everything.
 Nothing has really worked except for Ibuprofen, and now this thing.
 I much prefer the drug-free approach to menstrual pain.
+The stimulation can feel kind of creepy when you’re first starting, but you’ll get used to it with time.
 Thanks for making such a great product.”

 “I find it insulting that this TENS branded in fun colours costs way more than what a plain brand costs.
 Save yourself a hundred bucks and just get a regular machine like you’d use at the physio office.”